 From the breweries of Ashville, North Carolina to those of Beiging, from the Ølfestival in Copenhagen to Oktoberfest in Brazil, from the world’s most romantic pub crawl in Bruges, to the craze for American beers in Japan, Beaumont shares tasting notes, drinking tips and addresses all around the world.

-If, like me, you’ve chosen holiday destinations based on beer, this is a great reference book for a long list of new ideas for beery travel.
+If you’ve chosen holiday destinations based on beer, this is a great reference book for a long list of new ideas for beery travel.

 Will Travel For Beer, available on Amazon, is written by Stephen Beaumont and published by Mitchell Beazley.